MicrosoftDocs/biztalk-docs/biztalk/technical-guides/appendix-b-hyper-v-architecture-and-feature-overview.md

  Virtual Devices can also take advantage of a Windows Server Virtualization feature, named Enlightened I/O, for storage, networking, graphics, and input subsystems.
 Enlightened I/O is a specialized virtualization-aware implementation of high level communication protocols (such as SCSI) that utilize the VMBus directly, bypassing any device emulation layer.
 This makes the communication more efficient but requires an enlightened guest that is hypervisor and VMBus aware.
 Hyper-V enlightened I/O and a hypervisor aware kernel is provided via installation of Hyper-V integration services.
 Integration components, which include virtual server client (VSC) drivers, are also available for other client operating systems.
 Hyper-V requires a processor that includes hardware assisted virtualization, such as is provided with Intel VT or AMD Virtualization (AMD-V) technology.

- The following diagram provides a high-level overview of the architecture of a Hyper-V environment running on Windows Server 2008.
+ The following diagram provides a high-level overview of the architecture of a Hyper-V environment running on Windows Server.

  ![Hyper&#45;V architecture overview](../technical-guides/media/eadd2a84-3936-4b48-a0e2-05b94882d848.gif "eadd2a84-3936-4b48-a0e2-05b94882d848")
-Overview of Hyper-V architecture

  Acronyms and terms used in the diagram above are described below: